 Victims injured in construction site accidents often lack the resources or legal experience necessary to fight back against negligent parties or insurers who refuse to pay a fair settlement.
-Your Houston construction injury attorney will be responsible for:
+We, as your Houston construction injury attorney, will:

-- Obtaining all evidence related to the injury (worksite surveillance, eyewitness statements, accident reports, and more).
+- Obtain all evidence related to the injury (worksite surveillance, eyewitness statements, accident reports, and more).

-- Ensuring a victim is evaluated by a trusted medical professional who will help properly calculate total damages.
+- Ensure the victim is evaluated by a trusted medical professional who will help properly calculate total damages.

-- Negotiating with every party involved to obtain a fair settlement.
+- Negotiate with every party involved to obtain a fair settlement.

 How Often Do Construction Incidents Occur And How Do They Happen?